 Across the country, calls to end broken cash bail systems continue to grow.
 As a nation, we are beginning to own up to the fact that a pretrial system that relies on cash bail is unfair because it criminalizes poverty and race.
 Lawmakers at every level are advancing reforms that reimagine pretrial justice – they do this by eliminating cash bail and by restoring the presumption of innocence.
-Just last month, federal lawmakers introduced legislation that would offer support to states that want to end their broken cash bail systems.
+In recent months, federal lawmakers introduced legislation that would offer support to states that want to end their broken cash bail systems.

 However, with every step forward, there are forces working to move us two steps back.
 In too many states, we are fending off regressive legislation that has reformers and advocates on the defense.
 In these jurisdictions, legislation is being introduced that prohibits the presumption of innocence and pretrial release, expands the pretrial detention net, eliminates the possibility of any bail for certain charges, imposes the use of biased risk assessment tools, and seeks to limit the reach and impact of charitable bail organizations like The Bail Project.
 If these bills pass, The Bail Project’s reach would be limited, the use of cash bail will expand, and preventative detention will be used more frequently, disproportionately impacting people of color.